Alfa Romeo 1900: 1900 Berlina and Sprint

 The 1900 was offered in two-door or four-door models, with a new 1,884 cc (bore 82.55 mm, stroke 88 mm), 90 hp-metric, four-cylinder twin cam engine.
 It was spacious and simple, yet quick and sporty.
 The slogan Alfa used when selling it was "The family car that wins races", not-so-subtly alluding to the car's success in the Targa Florio, Stella Alpina, and other competitions.
 In 1951, the short wheelbase 1900C (c for corto (Italian for short)) version was introduced.
 It had a wheelbase of 2500 mm.
-In the same year, the 1900 TI with a more powerful 100 hp-metric engine was introduced; it had bigger valves, a higher compression ratio, and was equipped with a double carburetor.
-Two years later, the 1900 Super and 1900 TI Super (also 1900 Super Sprint) with 1975 cc engine were introduced (bore increased to 84.5 mm, stroke unchanged).
-The TI Super had two double carburetors and 115 hp-metric.
+In the same year, the 1900 TI with a more powerful 100 hp-metric engine was introduced; it had bigger valves, a higher compression ratio, and was equipped with two twin choke carburetors.
+Two years later, the 1900 Super and 1900 TI Super (also 1900 Super Sprint) with a 1975 cc engine were introduced (bore increased to 84.5 mm, stroke unchanged).
+The larger engine size increased the power output to 115 hp-metric.
 Transmission was a 4-speed manual on basic versions and 5-speed manual in Super Sprint version, the brakes were drum brakes.
 The 1900 had independent front suspension (double wishbones, coil springs and hydraulic telescopic shock absorbers) and live rear axle.
 The first of the 1900 came fitted with 6.00-16 Pirelli Stella Bianca, and then in 1952 moved to the radial 165HR400 Pirelli Cinturato.